DaveAdams1/InstallingGit/PITCHME.md

 press **F** key to go fullscreen.

 ---
 To install on a Mac, if running Mavericks (10.9) or above run *git* from the terminal, if not installed already you will be prompted.
-For the most current version us the OSX Git installer from http://git-scm.com/download/mac
+For the most current version use the OSX Git installer from http://git-scm.com/download/mac

 ---
 To install on Linux *$yum install git* or *apt-get install git* for debian based distros.